 Q: What advice do you have for aspiring and first-time entrepreneurs?

-A: Always start with the problem you’re trying to solve and validate your ideas before building your solution and be prepared to be really really tired.
+A: Always start with the problem you’re trying to solve and validate your ideas before building your solution and be prepared to be tired.

 Q: How can a lack of cash be overcome while beginning a business?